Slideshow image

 In Matthew 5-7 (the Sermon on the Mount), Jesus restates the true righteousness expressed by those in the Kingdom.
 This resembles Moses’ restatement of the law in Deuteronomy 6-25.

 On this basis, we expect Matthew 8-9 to trace the same-kind-of-things as the conquest in the book of Joshua.
 Possessing the “land” involves defeating the “enemies.”
-These enemies are not people, they include diseases, disobedience, chaotic storms, demon-possession, and death.
+These enemies are not people; the enemies are situations such as diseases, disobedience, chaotic storms, demon possession, and death.

 How do the activities of Jesus parallel those of Joshua?